mythril-forge/homebrew-spells/spells/level-3/conjure-barrage.md

 **Tags:** verbal, somatic, material

-**Material Components:** one piece of ammunition or a thrown weapon
+**Material Components:** one piece of ammunition or a thrown weapon, which the spell consumes

 ---

 ## Description
+You fire a shot.
+Make three attacks within the area.
+Then do the other stuff.

-You throw a nonmagical weapon or fire a piece of nonmagical ammunition into the air to create a cone of identical weapons that shoot forward and then disappear.
-Each creature in a 60-foot cone must succeed on a Dexterity saving throw.
+You throw a nonmagical weapon or fire a piece of nonmagical ammunition to create a cone of identical weapons that shoot forward and then disappear.

+First, you can make three identical weapon attacks against three targets of your choice within a 60-foot cone, using the single weapon or piece of ammunition as required by the spell.
+You don't need to provide any further weapons to be thrown or ammo to be fired.

+Next, each creature in the spell's area must succeed on a Dexterity saving throw.
 A creature takes `3d8` damage on a failed save, or half as much damage on a successful one.
 The damage type is the same as that of the weapon or ammunition used as a component.

 ---